-- (a) If the Contractor contemplates the performance of an extended well test, the Contractor shall request to the Minister a specific authorization to do so. - (b) The Cost Oil for the extended well test shall be recovered in the Production Phase. - (c) The performance of the extended well test without the use or reinjection of the Natural Gas shall be limited to a term determined by the Minister.
+- (a) If the Contractor contemplates the performance of an extended well test, the Contractor shall request the Minister's prior approval.
+Such request shall detail, at minimum, the timetables and objectives of the test, and the quantities of Petroleum to be produced, saved or flared. - (b) The Cost Oil for the extended well test shall be recovered in the Production Phase. - (c) The performance of the extended well test without the use or reinjection of the Natural Gas shall be limited to a term determined by the Minister.